StarRocks/starrocks/loading/StreamLoad.md

 Stream Load is a synchronous import method, where the user sends an HTTP request to import a local file or data stream into StarRocks.
 The return value of the request reflects whether the import was successful or not.

-StarRocks provides a Stream Load transaction interface to implement two-phase commit (2PC) of transactions that are run to stream data from external systems such as Apache Flink® and Apache Kafka®.
-The Stream Load transaction interface helps improve the performance of highly concurrent stream loads.
-You can optionally run stream load jobs by using the Stream Load transaction interface.
-For more information, see [Load data by using Stream Load transaction interface](/loading/Stream_Load_transaction_interface.md).

 ## Explanation of terms

 * **Coordinator**: a coordinating node.
 Responsible for receiving data, distributing it to other data nodes, and returning the result to the user after the import is complete.